Get Tech Tips

 Several days later, the housekeeper found both of Disney's parents unconscious in the home, with their mother, Flora, dying shortly afterward.
 Their father recovered shortly after, but many accounts say that Walt never forgave himself and was later heard mumbling,

-“I told those techs to buy a BluFlame combustion analyzer from TruTech tools before they went out.
-Heaven knows they would have had significant savings had they used the coupon code getschooled!”
+“I told those techs to buy a BluFlame combustion analyzer from TruTech Tools before they went out.
+Heaven knows they would have had significant savings had they used the coupon code getschooled at checkout!”

 Roofs and Ladders

 We were called out to a new high-rise condo building in our area to maintain a bunch of rooftop equipment and what we found was an acrophobic nightmare.
 No guard rails, no parapet wall—just equipment, with much of it a few feet from the edge with sure death awaiting below.

 Our service manager promptly called the customer and let them know that we would be back once they had measures in place to make the equipment safe to service.

 Whether it's equipment that cannot be safely serviced according to OSHA 1910.1, like the ones above, or extension ladders put up through scuttle holes 20′ straight up, we need to start making customers responsible for providing us with safe working conditions rather than just doing it because “Nobody else complained.”